AICONSlab/HippMapp3r/docs/hipp_seg.md

 Or follow the steps below:

-After opening the Dasher GUI, click "Hippocampus" under the "Segmentation" tab.
+After opening the HippMapper GUI, click "Hippocampus" under the "Segmentation" tab.
 Wait for a new pop-up window to appear.
 The window should look like the image below.

 ![hippocampus pop up window](images/hipp_1.PNG)